insign/dart_dpp/README.md

 Simple run `dpp` to see all flags available.

 >ProTip: create an alias "pp" with your default flags.
 If my standard do not fits for you.
-E.g. put the following in you bashrc/zshrc: `alias pp="dpp --no-git --no-tests`
+E.g. put the following in you bashrc/zshrc: `alias pp="dpp --no-git --no-tests"`

 ## Using internaly in only one project